Why Shoulder Fit Is the Most Important Part of a Jacket

 Shoulder fit is one of the most important aspects of a jacket because it influences balance, comfort and the overall appearance of the garment.

-Why Shoulder Fit Matters
+Why Jacket Shoulder Fit Matters

 The shoulders act as the foundation of the jacket.